-Performance test Lab-prepared spike acceptance criteria BioBallTM acceptance criteria Initial precision and recovery (IPR) Mean percent recovery 15% - 136% 86% - 102% Precision (as maximum relative standard deviation) 21% 12% Ongoing precision and recovery (OPR) as percent recovery 14% - 137% 80% - 108%
+Performance test Lab-prepared spike acceptance criteria BioBallTM spike acceptance criteria Initial precision and recovery (IPR) Mean percent recovery 76% - 124% 68% - 96% Precision (as maximum relative standard deviation) 41% 25% Ongoing precision and recovery (OPR) as percent recovery 54% - 146% 58% - 106%

 - 9.4 Ongoing precision and recovery (OPR)-To demonstrate ongoing control of the analytical system, the laboratory should routinely process and analyze spiked PBS samples.
-The laboratory should analyze one OPR sample after every 20 field samples or one per week that samples are analyzed, whichever occurs more frequently.
+The laboratory should analyze one OPR sample after every 20 field and matrix spike samples or one per week that samples are analyzed, whichever occurs more frequently.
 OPR samples should be accompanied by an acceptable method blank (Section 9.8) and appropriate media sterility checks (Section 9.10).
-The OPR analysis is performed as follows: - 9.4.1 Spike a 100-mL PBS sample with E. faecalis ATCC #19433 according to the spiking procedure in Section 14.
+The OPR analysis is performed as follows: - 9.4.1 Spike a 100-mL PBS sample with E. coli ATCC #11775 according to the spiking procedure in Section 14.
 Spiking with laboratory-prepared suspensions is described in Section 14.2 and spiking with BioBalls is described in Section 14.3.
-Filter and process each OPR sample according to the procedures in Section 11 and calculate the number of enterococci per 100 mL according to Section 13.
+Filter and process

-- 9.4.2 Calculate the percent recovery (R) for the OPR sample using the appropriate equation in Section 14.2.4.2 or 14.3.2 for samples spiked with BioBalls or laboratory-prepared spiking suspensions, respectively. - 9.4.3 Compare the OPR results (percent recovery) with the corresponding OPR recovery criteria in Table 1, above.
+- each OPR sample according to the procedures in Section 11 and calculate the number of E. coli per 100 mL according to Section 13. - 9.4.2 Calculate the percent recovery (R) for the OPR sample using the appropriate equation in Section 14.2.2 or 14.3.4 for samples spiked with BioBalls or laboratory-prepared spiking suspensions, respectively. - 9.4.3 Compare the OPR results (percent recovery) with the corresponding OPR recovery criteria in Table 1, above.
 If the OPR result meets the acceptance criteria for recovery, method performance is acceptable and analysis of field samples may continue.
 If the OPR result falls outside of the acceptance criteria, system performance is unacceptable.
 In this event, identify the problem by evaluating each step of the analytical process, media, reagents, and controls, correct the problem and repeat the OPR analysis. - 9.4.4 As part of the laboratory QA program, method recovery results for OPR and IPR samples should be charted and updated records maintained in order to monitor ongoing method performance.
-The laboratory should also develop a statement of accuracy for Method 1106.1 by calculating the average percent recovery (R) and the standard deviation of the percent recovery (s_r).
+The laboratory should also develop a statement of accuracy for Method 1103.1 by calculating the average percent recovery (R) and the standard deviation of the percent recovery (s_r).
 Express the accuracy as a recovery interval from R 2s_r to R + 2s_r.